-If you are bored with the traditional hamburger or steak, try Hambāgu, the Japanese hamburger steak.
+If you are bored with the traditional hamburger, try Hambāgu, the Japanese hamburger steak.

 So is it hamburger or steak?
 It is both.